 Tuesday - 3pm - Open the Book Worship in St. Mary's Church led by Rev. Sarah

-Wednesday - 3pm - Worship in School led by Mrs Jevons or Mrs Morgan and our pupils
+Wednesday - 3pm - Class Worship in School led by Mrs Jevons or Mrs Morgan

 Friday – 3pm - Celebration and Marshwood Stars Worship in St. Mary's Church led by pupils from Pisdon Pen Class (Years 5&6), with certificates awarded for the School Core Values and other achievements in the presence of parents, carers and friends who are all welcome to join in and take part

-We also hold special services to mark Christian festivals at St. Mary’s Church, and enjoy regular visits from Rev Sarah, Rev Chris, our Ethos Governor Rob Greenman, and other visitors who lead whole school Collective Worships.
+We also hold special services to mark Christian festivals at St. Mary’s Church, and enjoy regular visits from Rev Sarah, our recebtly retired Ethos Governor Rob Greenman, and other visitors who lead whole school Collective Worships.